 According to “conventional” history, powered aircraft have only been around since the beginning of the twentieth century.
 So, if this is true, why were the Quimbaya civilisation making little model aeroplanes a thousand years ago?

 While there’s no argument over the origin of the objects, there is a difference of opinion about whether they really represent flying machines.
 Critics of the theory say that the Quimbaya artefacts can’t be aeroplanes simply because the civilisation didn’t know how to build aeroplanes, but this seems like pretty poor reasoning – the little models are interesting precisely because they appear to show something that people at the time wouldn’t have known how to build.
+(I wonder if they also pondered travel insurance?)

 Having said that, it is a bit suspicious how they seem to show planes exactly as they are today, rather than at any other point in history (either past or future).